fidesosu/passelimerit-docs/parts/responses/index.md

 |401|Unauthorized|api-wrongsignature|This could be because of the body, it cannot contain slashes (`/`)|
 |401|Unauthorized|api-wronglicense|This company's creator did not have PRO or PREMIUM license|
 |500|Internal Server Error|Stacktrace|Should not happen.
 An alert is generated and sent to our development team.|
+---
-:::info From february 8, the new output format for the API:
+From february 8, the new output format for the API:

 The old output was a string containing `JSON`.